MEschenbacher/wireguard-formula/README.md

 [install WireGuard](https://www.wireguard.com/install/) yourself.
 You can use this formula afterwards.

+**Important**: On every configuration change, this formula restarts the wireguard interface in order to apply any changes.

 # Requirements

- - systemd: This formula makes use of wireguard systemd service files.
+ - systemd: This formula makes use of wireguard-shipped systemd service files
- - wireguard kermel module
+ - wireguard kernel module

 # Installation